microsoft/fluentui/packages/react-components/react-breadcrumb/docs/Spec.md

 #### Non-interactive Breadcrumb Item

 Non-interactive style variation for places where the Breadcrumb is purely representational or informational.
 Usually this instance is mostly used to describe file path location, etc.

 ![Non-interactive Breadcrumb](./assets/breadcrumb-not-interactive.png)

 #### Tooltip

 Tooltip is shown `onHover` on collapsed menu or items with long names.
 ![Breadcrumb Tooltip](./assets/breadcrumb-tooltip.png)

 Tooltipls can be multiline.
-It is recommended to use not more than 80 symbols in the Tooltip.
+It is recommended to use content no longer than 80 symbols.

 ### Keyboard